AhmedAHamada/dynamicOversetZoneFvMesh/README.md

 The modification of the solver was developed by Karim Ahmed, of the University of Poitiers, France, and Ahmed A. Hamada, of the Texas A&M University, Texas, USA.

 # License
- is published under the GNU GPL Version 3 license, which can be found in the LICENSE file.
+dynamicOversetZoneFvMesh is published under the GNU GPL Version 3 license, which can be found in the LICENSE file.

 # Prerequisites
 * OpenFOAM v2212/2306.
 While it may compile against other versions, this has not been tested and is currently not supported.